Archived information

 Introduction of new brokering controls

 Another key development was the coming into force of new brokering controls on September 1, 2019.
 Four regulations were created that set out the regulatory framework for Canada’s brokering controls.
 The Brokering Control List identified the items for which a brokering permit is required.
 The Brokering Permit Regulations specified the information requirements for applications for brokering permits.
 The Regulations Specifying Activities that Do Not Constitute Brokering exempted from the scope of the controls certain activities that technically fall under the definition of brokering.
 Finally, General Brokering Permit No. 1 authorizes brokering to certain low-risk destinations.
-For more information about these new controls, please consult the online.
+For more information about these new controls, please consult the brokering regulations online.

 As brokering controls came into force on September 1, 2019, the Government of Canada is still in the early stages of its implementation of these new controls and only 18 brokering permit applications were submitted in 2019.
 Once the controls have been in place for a full calendar year, and additional data is available, future editions of this report will include available information on the types, values, and destinations of the controlled military items subject to Canada’s brokering controls, in a manner which does not infringe upon commercial confidentiality.